mtth/layer2/doc/api.md

 + `buf` {Buffer} A frame.

 Emitted each time a frame is available for reading.
+Note that for efficiency the buffer instance is reused by the stream.
+If you want to store the contents of the buffer for later use, you should make a copy of the data.

 Attaching a handler to this event (and `pipe`ing) is the preferred way of reading this stream of frames.